Undergraduate Course Allocation through Competitive Markets: The Student Utility Model Calibration

 One possible normalization is $\overline{\theta}_a=0$ and $\gamma_{aa}=0$ for $a=1,...,7$.
 This normalization leads to the interpretation of $z_c$ as \textit{the average popularity} of the course among students from the same college.
 Then, $\gamma_{aa'}$ is \textit{an increase in student's utility} from taking a course in college $a'$ compared to a course in student's college $a$ with the same vertical component.

 {\bf Students' choice sets.} The student choice sets are unobserved in the data.
-We do not observe students' past enrollments, and, as a result, we do not know each student's set of courses for which she satisfies course prerequisites.
-In addition, students' choice sets are influenced by the courses chosen by students with earlier time-slots in the course allocation process, and, hence, students' choice sets are determined endogenously.
-There are further complications associated with the changing of course reserves during the course allocation process, which are described in Section \ref{subsec:course-reserve-adjustment}.

-These complications require us to take a stance on how student's choice sets are formed.
+We do not track students' past enrollments, and as a result, we do not know each student's set of courses for which they satisfy course prerequisites.
+This complication requires us to take a stance on how students' choice sets are formed.
 We assume that each student's choice set is limited to $80$ courses.
 The courses in the student's choice set are drawn randomly such that the probability that a course from college $a'$ is drawn equals the share of students from the same college-year who are enrolled in courses in college $a'$ in the actual data.
 Additionally, we make adjustments for courses with course reservations.
 For each course reservation with $r$ reserved seats, we ensure that the course is included in the choice sets of at least $2r$ students who qualify for the reservation.
-This adjustment prevents course reservations from artificially limiting a course?s capacity due to an insufficient number of qualified students.\footnote{If there are fewer than $2r$ qualified students, the course is included in the choice set of all such students.}
+This adjustment prevents course reservations from artificially limiting a course's capacity due to an insufficient number of qualified students.\footnote{If there are fewer than $2r$ qualified students, the course is included in the choice set of all such students.}

 Random choice sets are a limitation of our model.
 Any changes in the way we draw the course lists could potentially change the calibrated parameter values. \cite{crawford2021survey} provide an insightful discussion of preference estimation techniques with unobserved choice sets.
 Still, the size of the student choice sets we consider is reasonable, as previous studies report that students typically consider only a limited subset of courses in a given semester \citep[see][]{budish2012multi,diebold2017matching}.
-We explore how the performance of the Pseudo-Market with Priorities mechanism changes for various sizes of choice sets (and the size of the noise parameter) using simulations in Appendix \ref{subsec:appendix-additional-simulations-comparative-statics}.
+We explore how the performance of mechanisms change for various sizes of choice sets in Appendix \ref{subsec:appendix-additional-simulations-comparative-statics}.